Choicelin/vue-load-script-plus/README.md

     })
 ```
 > I suggest you to write your logic both in the then and catch callback, to ensure that your own logic are excuted.
-The script tags will be loaded in the order of it's order in the array.
+The script tags will be loaded in the order of its order in the array.